 Should have been expanded upon more, but ah lass.

-Chapter 4 describes Celtic life, covering everything from Architecture, Fashions, Food and Entertainment.
+Chapter 4 describes Celtic life, covering Architecture, Fashions, Food and Entertainment.
 While the notes on Celtic architecture and typical structures are useful, the section on Celtic fashions goes on for too long and the board games section should have described in a single sentence (we have the internet after all).
-Crunch: Celts are so obsessed with status and appearance that a character that gets so old he loses his hair gradually starts to lose charisma (the Romans tonsure captive Celts to demoralize them, and this affects even the charisma of druids, who ritually shave the crown of their head).
-The Celts are so status-obsessed that anyone showing up for a battle without proper grooming (i.e war paint and stiffened, full lengths of golden hair or nakedness for the sexy lady-warriors among them) gets a -1 penalty to AC and attack rolls.
+Crunch: Celts are so obsessed with status and appearance that a character that gets old enough to lose his hair gradually starts to lose charisma.
+The Romans actually tonsure captive Celts to demoralize them, and this affects even the charisma of druids, who ritually shave the crown of their head.
+In addition, anyone showing up for a battle without proper grooming (i.e war paint and stiffened, full lengths of golden hair or nakedness for the sexy lady-warriors among them) gets a -1 penalty to AC and attack rolls.

 One of the most devastating things a Celt can do is get fat.
 For each 25 pounds you gain you lose a Status level.
 While one can attempt to hide this with a girdle, the consequences for discovery are grim indeed.
 This chapter meanders on and on in encyclopedic detail about the Celtic diet, their love of gallons and gallons of wine, mead and ale and finally their love of boardgames.
 Anyone defeating anyone else in a game of Fidgell (i.e Euro-trash Hneftafl) gets a status point, provided witnesses are present.